ishaqmarashy/Ticketing-System/README.md

 The purposed of this was to gain familiarity with C# and ASP.NET Core 3.1

 ## Features:

-    Report, view, edit, and create tickets for software errors Access control for efficient admin management of tickets and users Developed using MVC principles for structured architecture The users can view, edit and create new tickets(limited CRUD operation accessibility).
+1- Report, view, edit, and create tickets for software errors.

+2- Access control for efficient admin management of tickets and users.

+3- Developed using MVC principles for structured architecture.

+4- The users can view, edit and create new tickets(limited CRUD operation accessibility).

-    Admins have a much higher level of access as they can edit, view and delete both tickets and users through administrative views.
+5- Admins have a much higher level of access as they can edit, view and delete both tickets and users through administrative views.

 ## Landing Page
 ![image](https://github.com/ishaqmarashy/Ticketing-System/assets/34040118/8302614e-355d-4f77-a8bc-28af5faa0315)